armaanhammer/lock-challenge/design_log/Step_3.md

 ## Parsing Prompt

-Uncertain what "solution from #3" in 'Use c++11 std::condition_var in solution from #3' refers to.
+Uncertain what "solution from #3" in `Use c++11 std::condition_var in solution from #3` refers to.
 Going to assume it is a typo from a previous version of the same prompt, and instead focus on the std function.

 #### condition_var